 We do not seek to provide an answer to the question of a core for cybersecurity education, but rather suggest a systematic exploration and methodical documentation of competencies to enhance learners' preparedness.
-We also call for the use of experiential learning to develop and assess skills.
 This process may illuminate paths to developing a stronger theoretical foundation for cybersecurity.
 In our exploration of CBE, we focus on the use of pedagogical tools that have been largely relegated to extra-curricular activities but should be required in formal cybersecurity education.
 Specifically, the assessment of competencies through competitions and Competency Based Education (CBE) is explored with an intent to create a wider variety of assessable activities that report on the attainment of Knowledge, Skills, and Abilities (KSAs) related to cybersecurity.
 This paper assumes the use of the NICE (National Initiative for Cybersecurity Education) framework as a source of KSAs, which have been developed through joint work between the federal government and academic partners.